jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 Out of band.
 You go back to the napkin, right?
 It is like if the key has the word date in it, then the string is a date.
 There we go!
 And so there is another aspect of that, which is: that is not merely out of band.
-Right?
-If you get a protocol buffer schema out of band, it is not a napkin, right?
+If you get a protocol buffer schema out of band, it is not a napkin.
 It is very straightforward.

 JSON is very, very -- the people's _use_ of JSON is extremely context dependent, and a lot of times that context is not captured anywhere except on a napkin.
-It is like, okay, well, we have all agreed to send this and, like, you know this is coming.
-And, therefore, you are going to go to the last edited field, and you happen to know that last edited is a string that has a date in it.
+It is like, okay, we have all agreed to send this, and you know this is coming.
+And therefore, you are going to go to the last edited field, and you happen to know that last edited is a string that has a date in it.
 So that context sensitivity is really bad.

 [Time 0:19:12]